My mailbox held a pile of junk mail and bills. As usual.

 A lot of life has been lived since then; and it has had a lot of pretty remarkable moments.

-Grandpa was the son of a poor immigrant, Henry Oestreich, who started out as a newspaper delivery boy, turned factory worker, turned dental salesman, turned dental instructor, turned dentist.
+Grandpa was the grand son of a poor immigrant, John “Henry” Oestreich, who started out as a newspaper delivery boy.
+His father, George W Oestreich Sr was a factory worker, turned dental salesman, turned dental instructor, turned restorative dentist.
 He married in 1916 and my grandfather, George, came a long soon after followed by two girls.

 His happy childhood memories included a dog named “Rags” who followed him home, and canoeing on the lake near the cabin his father built in the Catskills.
 As the sun would sink over the mountain, he would often sit on the porch and play “Taps.”